piranha/solovyov.net/src/blog/2020/a-tale-of-webpage-speed-or-throwing-away-react.md

 Honestly speaking, the main reasons are [batching](https://kasta-ua.github.io/twinspark-js/#batch) and [no inheritance](https://solovyov.net/blog/2020/inheritance/).
 Inheritance is particularly painful here.
 In Intercooler, if you declared `ic-target` on the body, all tags inside will think it's their target too.
 So you include a component somewhere in HTML tree and an attribute higher on tree changes this component behavior.
 I mean this is a freaking dynamic scope, I want none of that! :)

-Funnily enough, after about a month of dabbling with TwinSpark, Intercooler's author announced that he's doing a jQuery-less modern version: [htmx](https://htmx.org/). :) It has really good extensions points, so maybe it's possible to add batching... but inheritance is still there. :(
+Funnily enough, after about a month of dabbling with TwinSpark, Intercooler's author announced that he's doing a jQuery-less modern version: [htmx](https://htmx.org/). :) It has really good extensions points, so maybe it's possible to add batching... but inheritance is still there. :-(

 ## Why is that a good idea

 We need to look at it from two sides: if it's good for developers and if it's good for users.
 React was great at former and terrible at later.

 TwinSpark approach is much better in most cases for the user: less JavaScript, less jitter, more common HTML-like behavior.
 In the worst case, we would serve you 2.5MB of minified (non-gzipped) JS and 700KB of HTML (half of it were initial data for React) for catalogue.
+JS bundle is not that big because of embedded images or css or some other obscure stuff, it's big because it's the whole app, with a lot of views and logic.

-Right now it's 40KB of minified non-gzipped JS (TwinSpark, analytics, some behavior, IntersectionObserver polyfill) and 350KB of HTML.
+Now it's 40KB of minified non-gzipped JS (TwinSpark, analytics, some behavior, IntersectionObserver polyfill) and 350KB of HTML.
 Two orders of magnitude difference and even HTML is smaller!
 This is just like Christmas in childhood!

 On the developer side, I think React is better still, but code locality is great, composability is much better (since you are forced in a limited world of working in a simplistic model) than with jQuery.
 Plus there are a lot of ways to improve it.

-Good news is that development process did not change that much!
-We're still writing components which query necessary data from site-wide memory store (and make a call to API when needed), but they are executed only on the server.
-We effectively piggy-backend on our previous architecture, and this gives us perfect ability to render "partial" HTML - since components do not wait for some "controller" to give them all necessary data.
+The good news is that the development process did not change that much!
+We're still writing components that query necessary data from site-wide memory store (and make a call to API when needed), but they are executed only on the server.
+We effectively piggy-backend on our previous architecture, and this gives us the perfect ability to render "partial" HTML - since components do not wait for some "controller" to give them all necessary data.
 This is what allowed us to have both React and non-React versions to co-exist and make an A/B test without writing the markup twice.

 ## Results